hathora/builder/docs/README.md

 Hathora comes with the following features out of the box:

 - Built in networking
-  - Automaitic state synchronization of server state to all subscribed clients
+  - Automatic state synchronization of server state to all subscribed clients
   - Optimized binary protocol with delta encoding
   - Easy to use remote procedure calls (RPCs)
 - Declarative API format with code generation of typesafe data models and clients